-- Presentations have a limit of 75 minutes.
-The AQPC encourages presenters to set some time aside for discussions with participants (on average 50 people).
+- The length of presentations is 75 minutes.
+The AQPC urges presenters to plan for exchanges with participants (an average of 50 people).

-- Paper proposals must reach us no later than January 13, 2017.
+- Paper proposals must be submitted online no later than January 12, 2018.

 - People submitting paper proposals will receive an e-mail notice of receipt upon proposal reception.
-The organizing committee's response will be forwarded by e-mail to the presenter in February 2017.
+The organizing committee's response will be forwarded by e-mail to the presenters in February 2018.

 The symposium steering committee will select proposals based on seven major criteria:

 - Relevance (connection with the theme or of general interest pertaining to college education)